 We invite people to think with us on theory, geopolitics, governance, violence, ecologies, and claims to sovereignty in relation to the residues of contemporary data regimes.
 What new theoretical toolkits might we need in the age of NO_ESC?
 What does activism look like amidst the global quest to reach, enroll, and govern the left-overs, wasted, discarded, useless?

-NO_ESC includes the launch of the NO_ESC art+research zine, a series of panel discussions, a collaboration and A partnership with the AI Center at NYU Shanghai, and an art residency program.
+NO_ESC includes the launch of the NO_ESC art+research zine, a series of panel discussions, a collaboration and A partnership with the AI Center at NYU Shanghai, and an AI ETHICS fellows program.

 News:

-three new Papers with topics ranging from China’s Data-driven governance during COVID to Tech Labor in India and the U.S.:
+three Papers with topics ranging from China’s Data-driven governance to Affective Labor in the tech industry in India and the U.S.:

 Anubha Singh, Patricia Garcia, Silvia Lindtner.
 2023.
 Old Logics, New Technologies: Producing a Managed Workforce on On-Demand Service Platforms.